Best-of-Both-Worlds Multiparty Quantum Computation with Publicly Verifiable Identifiable Abort

-This section presents a new primitive called \emph{Auditable Quantum Authentication} (AQA) that lets a sender send quantum messages to a receiver and be accountable for its sending action.
+This section presents a new primitive called \emph{Auditable Quantum Authentication} (AQA) that lets a sender send quantum messages to a receiver and be accountable for his sending action.
 AQA is designed to identify the malicious sender only, while the receiving behavior is automatically guaranteed by successfully passing the test.
-For simplicity, we present Clifford-code form AQA.
-One can feel free to replace it with Trap-code form AQA (\cref{fig:AQATP}).
-We now formally define the ideal world of AQA.
-Let $\trustp$ be the trusted party, $\Sender$ be the sender, $\Receiver$ be the receiver, and $\Observer$ be the observer.
+In contrast to traditional quantum authentication codes like the Clifford or Trap codes, which necessitate the receiver to verify the checking bits, AQA adopts a different approach.
+It obliges the sender to generate the proof that should be verified by the auditor.